cloudwatt/nix-container-images/README.md

 })
 ```

-Goals of an init system in a container are
+Some goals of using an init system in a container are
 - Proper PID 1 (no zombie processes)
 - Run several services in one container
 - Processes debugging (if the process is killed or died, the container